-A comprehensive A Beka curriculum that is designed to stimulate young minds exists at the hub of our program.
+A comprehensive curriculum that is designed to stimulate young minds exists at the hub of our program.
 All materials are presented from a biblical world view.
 Our Bible curriculum is non-denominational.

 In our elementary program, Bible is always the first class of the day.
 You will be amazed at your scholars biblical knowledge at the end of the year.
 Our scholars excel in the study and memorization of biblical passages.